gunnertech/aws-severless-react-template/README.md

 #### ``*****``This guide will only work if you run those scripts first``*****``

-Also, please note, this has only been tested on a Mac.
-It probably won't work on a PC or a Linux, but it could be refactored fairly easily to be OS agnostic.
+Also, please be aware, this will only work on macOS currently.
+We have plans to change the scripts to be OS agnostic, but we're a Mac shop, so if anyone out there wants to help us out, awesome.

 # Setup